The Geography Curriculum

-Students start with the topic Introduction to Geography.
-Students develop their knowledge on human and physical features for various regions around the world, comparing the similarities and differences between each, this is done through developing their atlas skills.
-The next topic Fantastic Places focuses on specific areas of the world which are unique.
+Students start with the topic ‘Introduction to Geography’.
+Students develop their knowledge of human and physical features for various regions around the world, comparing the similarities and differences between each.
+This is supported through the development of competencies relating to atlas reading.
+Students also begin to develop their geographical skills in Year 7 from grid references to scale; competencies that are embedded in all subsequent topics to further develop these skills.
+The next topic, ‘Fantastic Places’, focuses on specific areas of the world which are unique.
 Students investigate each location in depth looking at the various human and physical features, the impact of human activity at each location as well as the various stakeholders who are affected by the use of each.
-Students also begin to develop their geographical skills in Year 7 from grid references to scale, these are embedded in all subsequent topics taught providing students with the opportunity to further develop these skills.
-The final unit studied provides students with the chance to develop their geographical investigative skills in conducting a short study.
+Students also study current and prominent issues such as climate change and habitat destruction, studying both the physical and human causes, evaluating the severity of the effects as well as whether mitigation or adaptation is the best strategy in dealing with the issue.
+The final unit studied provides students with the chance to develop their Geographical investigative skills in conducting a short study.
 This allows students to collect their own primary data and develop their data presentation techniques.

 Key Stage 4

-At Key Stage 4 students’ study AQA Geography (8035) for five hours over a 2-week period.
-There are three papers in total which students sit at the end of Year 11.
-In Year 10 students study the physical element of the specification including tectonic hazards, climatic hazards, coastal landscapes and glacial landscapes.
-Students develop their knowledge on the physical processes operating within each topic as well as the effects these processes have.
-Students are then able to assess how different stakeholders are affected and present a strong argument for the best sustainable strategies when trying to reduce these effects.
-Paper 2 is the human element of the specification, this gives students the opportunity to develop key content in areas such changing economic world and urban issues and challenges.
-For each topic students will analyse the current and future challenges these areas face and the need for sustainable management.
+Paper 1 is the physical element of the specification including tectonic hazards, climatic hazards, coastal landscapes and glacial landscapes.
+Students develop their knowledge of the physical processes operating within each topic, as well as the effects these processes have.
+Students are then able to assess how different stakeholders are affected and present a convincing argument for the best sustainable strategies when trying to reduce these effects.
+Paper 2 is the human element of the specification.
+This gives students the opportunity to develop knowledge in areas such the changing economic world and urban issues/challenges.
+For each topic, students will analyse the current and future challenges these areas face and the need for sustainable management.

 Key Stage 5

-Students also conduct their own independent enquiry.
-After initial teacher guidance on the suitability of their chosen investigation students conduct all stages of an investigation from completing risk assessments to statistical analysis.
+Students also conduct their own independent enquiry in Year 13.
+After initial teacher guidance on the suitability of their chosen investigation, students conduct all stages of an investigation from completing risk assessments to statistical analysis.
 Finally, students evaluate and reflect on their investigation showing an understanding of the wider context and ethical dimensions of their coursework.